0xzoz/aptos-faucet/README.md

 ## Tutorial

 This project is to demonstate using the Aptos API and easily developing a client based application that interacts with the Devnet.
+Check out the [tutorial](https://mirror.xyz/zoz.eth/nNL9L7HrDZEYrk8djg4JvJrZdw8AtfDgBG_xCML5_lE)

 ### `npm start`